We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - supporting equal opportunity and diversity.

 Sustainability is a team effort.
-Beyond creating fair work conditions, a sustainable business also brings its employees on the journey.
+As well as creating fair work conditions, a sustainable business brings its employees on the journey.

 Explain to your team why sustainability is important and what you need them to do.
-Consider creating a new role to drive sustainability, such as a chief sustainability officer or sustainability manager.
+Consider creating a new role to lead sustainability efforts, such as a chief sustainability officer or sustainability manager.
 If it's a voluntary role on top of someone's current role, make sure you give them enough time to do what they need to do.

 - boosting the local economy by employing people and suppliers in your area

-- contributing to causes such as conservation, cultural or sporting groups.
+- giving to local causes, such as conservation, cultural or sporting groups.

 Support doesn't need to be financial – you can volunteer your time or services too.

 Sustainability standards and certifications are voluntary guidelines you can follow.
-They help you show people you have good environmental and social practices.
+They show people you have good environmental and social practices.

 There are many different ones to choose from, so do your research first.
 You may need to pay a fee but it can be a good investment for your brand.